Truffle Season is over, next available winter 2017

 The truffiére maintenance schedule promotes a fully natural, healthy soil & environment through mechanical pruning & slashing only.
 No fertilisers or herbicides are used.

-A very dry December/January was concerning, as this is when truffles first form, but all has gone well and the usual surface eruptions from truffles forming at depth started a touch later, at the end of February.
+A very dry December/January was concerning, as this is when truffles first form, but all went well and the usual surface eruptions from truffles forming at depth appeared at the end of February.

 The 2015 truffle season ran throughout July & August, with a few final truffles for Father's Day in September.
 Cold May/June weather had surprisingly little effect on season start, with properly ripe truffles again commencing in early July.
 Weekly production continued to increase through July, and tapered off sharply after a mid-August warm spell.